 Is universal mail-In voting a bad idea?

 Not at all.
-In fact, mail-in voting has been a major part of elections since the Civil War when soldiers voted by mail from the battle field.
+Mail-in voting has been a major part of elections since the Civil War when soldiers voted by mail from the battle field.
 Voter fraud is extremely rare in any case.

 According to a study by the Brennan Center for Justice, incident rates of voter fraud in mail-in situations are between .0003% and .0025% nationwide.
 Oregon, the first state to institute universal mail in voting in 2000, have only documented about a dozen cases of proven fraud in the last two decades.
 According to The New York Times, "Numerous studies have shown that all forms of voting fraud are very rare in the United States.
 A panel that Mr. Trump established to investigate election corruption was disbanded in 2018 after it found no real evidence of fraud.
 Experts have said that voting by mail is less secure than voting in person, but it is still extremely rare to see broad cases of voter fraud."